rawify/Fraction.js/README.md

 Attributes
 ===

 The Fraction object allows direct access to the numerator, denominator and sign attributes.
-It is ensured that only the sign-attribute holds sign information so that a sign comparision is only necessary against this attribute.
+It is ensured that only the sign-attribute holds sign information so that a sign comparison is only necessary against this attribute.

 ```javascript
 var f = new Fraction('-1/2');